jkved/spin-models/README.md

 The .pdf document contains text of my final thesis.

 **Notebooks** with extension .ipynb contain some of jupyter notebooks where said functions are used for simulations.

+Part of the code was written by my thesis supervisor Aleksejus Kononovicius.
+Please see http://web.vu.lt/tfai/a.kononovicius/ for more of his work and research in sociophysics.